 Constipation is a leading cause of water retention and poor circulation on legs, which leads to the accumulation of toxins and, of course, cellulite.
 Most of my clients suffer from constipation, in the past having tried everything which is complicated and expensive, while disregarding such a simple, cheap and healthy solution.
 So they are surprised how quickly flax/chia seeds and some more water can relieve constipation: typically within 48 hours.

 So go on, add some chia seeds or linseeds to your soups, salads or smoothies - and don't forget to wash them down with plenty of water, to feel regular and light again!
 Just make sure that the seeds are ground.
 Whole, intact chia/flax seeds do not work, as they do not absorb water and do not form a slippery gel in your gut.

-14> Cruciferous vegetables (broccoli, cauliflower, cabbage, kale etc)
+14/ Cruciferous vegetables (broccoli, cauliflower, cabbage, kale etc) for cellulite

 All vegetables and herbs are great for cellulite - and overall health - but if I were to choose one group of vegetables above all else, that would be the brassica family: broccoli, cauliflower, kale, cabbage, brussel sprouts, rocket, watercress, collard greens, savoy cabbage and bok choy, are examples of brassica / cruciferous vegetables.

 Vegetables of this family contain multiple phytochemicals known to boost detoxification, not least sulforaphane, which has also been found to be a lipolytic.
 Plus they contain the usual fibre, minerals and vitamins found in all vegetables, so they deserve to be the "flagship" group of vegetables when it comes to health benefits and cellulite.